 How Long Do You Have to Go to the Doctor After a Slip and Fall?

 While falls can cause serious medical issues, many aren’t aware of the potential health issues and may not even realize they need to see a doctor.
-Fortunately, there’s no fixed time limit for seeking medical attention for a fall injury.
+Fortunately, there’s no fixed time limit to seek medical care after slip-and-fall accidents.
 However, some factors should prompt you to go to the doctor as soon as possible.

 Benefits of Prompt Care